 - Students who matriculate in the School of Nursing Fall 2015 or later

-- Students who matriculate in the Athletic Training major, Respiratory Care major, School of Social Welfare, or Clinical Laboratory Sciences major in the Fall of 2016 or later
+- Students who matriculate in the Athletic Training major, Respiratory Care major, or Clinical Laboratory Sciences major in the Summer of 2016 or later

 - All students matriculating at SUNY Korea